-The City of Seattle's 2010 Adopted Budget is the eighth and last budget developed under the leadership of Mayor Greg Nickels and reflects the priorities the Mayor established when he took office: public safety, transportation, strong families and healthy communities, and jobs and opportunities for all.
-The Adopted Budget also reflects the priorities identified by the City Council through Resolution 31134 and through a subsequent letter the City Council sent to the Mayor.
+The City of Seattle's 2010 Proposed Budget is the eighth and last budget developed under the leadership of Mayor Greg Nickels.
+The Proposed Budget reflects the four priorities the Mayor established when he took office: public safety, transportation, strong families and healthy communities, and jobs and opportunities for all.
+The Proposed Budget also reflects many of the budget priorities identified by the City Council through Resolution 31134 and through a subsequent letter the Council sent to the Mayor.

 The 2009-2010 biennial budget was approved by the City Council in November 2008 during a period of profound economic uncertainty.
 A world-wide recession had begun and many major financial institutions were crumbling.
 While the Puget Sound economy was doing much better than the nation's, it was clear that the City would face declining revenues in many of its funds.
-Thus, the General Fund's biennial revenue forecast was lowered by about \$19 million between the time the Proposed Budget was submitted in September and the time the City Council approved the Adopted Budget in November.
+Thus, the General Fund's biennial revenue forecast was lowered by about \$19 million between the time the Proposed Budget was submitted in September and the time the Council approved the Adopted Budget in November.

-Economic conditions continued to worsen over the next year.
+Economic conditions continued to worsen over the next six months.
 Nationally, the recession proved to be the deepest and longest since the 1930s.
-The unemployment rate was 9.7% in December and most forecasts suggest it will peak at between 10.0% and 10.5% in the first half of 2010.
-The unemployment rate in the region reached 9.1% in December, better than the nation or state but still well above the level reached in the last recession.
+The unemployment rate reached 9.7% in August and most forecasts suggest it will peak at between 10.0% and 10.5% in the first half of 2010.
+Locally, unemployment in King County reached 8.4% in July, better than the nation or state but still well above the level reached in the last recession.
 The regional economy was battered by the collapse of Washington Mutual and layoffs in many sectors of the economy.
 As detailed in the revenue section of the budget, sales and Business & Occupation (B&O) tax revenues fell faster in the fourth quarter of 2008 and the first quarter of 2009 than in any other period since at least the early 1970s.

 Almost all City funds faced revenue declines as a result of economic conditions.
 Seattle City Light sells a significant amount of surplus electricity in the wholesale market and initially projected about \$142 million from this source for 2009.
-By August, this revenue estimate was lowered to about \$77 million due to a steep decline in energy prices.
+By August of this year, this revenue estimate was lowered to about \$77 million due to a steep decline in energy prices.
 Other City utilities have seen reductions in demand due to lower commercial activity and efforts to conserve by residents.
 The Department of Planning and Development (DPD), which relies on building-related permits for much of its revenue, has seen a dramatic reduction in construction activity and hence permit revenue.
 The 2009 Adopted Budget assumed about \$27.9 million from this source, but the current estimate is now \$14.2 million.
 Financial challenges extend to other funds as well, including the Transportation Fund (lower gas tax receipts) and the Seattle Center Fund (lower event-related revenues).